PatrickHua/SimSiam/README.md

 # SimSiam
 A PyTorch implementation for the paper [**Exploring Simple Siamese Representation Learning**](https://arxiv.org/abs/2011.10566) by Xinlei Chen & Kaiming He

-This repo also provides pytorch implementations for simclr, byol and swav.
-I wrote the models using the exact set of configurations in their papers.
-You can open a pull request if mistakes are found.

 ### Dependencies